Reinvesting in healthcare

 The infographic above gives an overview of our 20% reinvestment initiative that is now running in all 35 of the LDCs where we make a profit.
 We deliver our programmes in partnership with Save the Children in West Africa, Amref Health Africa in East and Southern Africa and CARE International in Asia.

-In 2016, to increase access to healthcare and deliver long-term economic growth across Africa, we expanded health worker training beyond LDCs to include all countries in sub-Saharan Africa such as Nigeria, South Africa and Ghana.
+To increase access to healthcare and deliver long-term economic growth across Africa, we expanded health worker training beyond LDCs to include all countries in sub-Saharan Africa such as Nigeria, South Africa, Ghana, Botswana, Cameroon and Namibia.

 New healthcare delivery models